Saul-BT/Personal-webpage/README.md

 # A simple personal page
 [View an example](https://saul-bt.github.io)

 # How to use it?
 ### First of all, clone the repo:
 ```bash
 git clone https://github.com/Saul-BT/saul-bt.github.io.git
 ```
 Nice, now you can manipulate and use it.

 ### Getting started
-You can edit the `html` file easily by reading the comments.
+You can edit the `html` file easily by reading the comments and _TODO's_.

 List of elements you can edit:
 - Title
 - Meta tags